Errol Dunkley: Biography

 Dunkley's recording career began in 1965, when he was 14, with "Gypsy" (a duet with Roy Shirley) for Linden Pottinger's Gaydisc label, "My Queen" (with Junior English) for Prince Buster, and "Love Me Forever" on the Rio label.
-From 1967 to 1968, he recorded several singles for Joe Gibbs, including "Please Stop Your Lying" (1967) and "Love Brother" (1968), before switching to Coxsone Dodd in 1969.
+In 1965 "My Queen" was also released with a Roland Alphonso 'b' side on the UK-based Blue Beat Records label, then "You Gonna Need Me" was released with Lynn Taitt and the Jets in 1967, for Joe Gibbs on his Amalgamated label.
+From 1967 to 1968, he recorded several more singles for Joe Gibbs, including "Please Stop Your Lying" (with Tommy McCook, 1967) and "Love Brother" (1968), before switching to Coxsone Dodd in 1969.

-In the early 1970s, with Gregory Isaacs, he formed the African Museum record label.
+In the early 1970s he released music on Pama Records featuring collaborations with mic-chanter U-Roy and "God's Son" Glen Brown, before forming the African Museum record label with Gregory Isaacs.
 Isaacs soon took sole control of the label, and Dunkley formed Silver Ring, a new label.

 In 1972, he teamed up with producer Jimmy Radway for two of his most popular singles, "Keep the Pressure Down" and "Black Cinderella".
+Both tunes were re-released on Radway's Fi Me Time label in 2000, on a conscious roots-rock-revive album titled Keep the Pressure Down, with versions by Augustus Pablo, Vin Gordon, Desmond "Desi-Roots" Young, Leroy Smart, Bobby Ellis, Hortense Ellis and Big Youth.
 The same year saw the release of Dunkley's debut album, Presenting Errol Dunkley, produced by Sonia Pottinger, which included the track "A Little Way Different".
+In the late 1970s he released the roots reggae vocal and dub Disco Showcase on the UK label Black Joy, gaining an audience amongst the followers of Lloyd Coxsone and Jah Shaka sound systems.
+Dunkley's output in 1979 and 1980, Profile of Errol Dunkley (with Roots Radics) and the Lord Koos' release Militant Man, both feature a various mix of lovers' rock and conscious cultural roots-rock music, such as his version of Horace Andy's Jah Guiding Star, and the Repatriation 45, released on the Aggrovator label.

 Dunkley continued to record throughout the 1970s and toward the end of the decade his popularity in the UK grew, resulting in a breakthrough UK Singles Chart hit in 1979 with "OK Fred", a cover version of a song written by John Holt, that reached number 11.
 His 1980 release "Sit Down And Cry" also reached the chart.

+In 1994, Linval Thompson released a digital roots version of Dunkley's tune "Little Way Different" on his Thompson's Sound record label.

 Dunkley re-recorded "OK Fred", his biggest hit, in 1996 with Queen Sister *N*.